Satyaprakashch/Users-Data-EL-Pipeline/README.md

 #### Enable Google Sheets APIs:
 a.
 In the Google Cloud Console, navigate to APIs & Services > Library.<br>
 b.
 Enable the Google Sheets API.<br>

+####  Google Sheets API Setup
+##### Prepare the Spreadsheet:
+a.
+Open Google Sheets and create or use an existing spreadsheet and Note the spreadsheet ID (found in the URL of the sheet).<br>
+b.
+Place the downloaded credentials.json in the project drirectory.
+This file will be used for OAuth 2.0 authentication.<br>